Sunny Cove (microarchitecture): Cypress Cove

 Cypress Cove is a CPU microarchitecture based on the Sunny Cove microarchitecture designed for 10 nm, backported to 14 nm.
 It succeeds the Skylake microarchitecture, and is manufactured using Intel's 14 nm process node.
 Cypress Cove is identical to Sunny Cove, aside from a number of improvements and other changes.
-Notably the L1 data cache latency has been reduced from five cycles that is on Sunny Cove to just three cycles on Cypress Cove.
-Intel claims an increase of 19% in IPC in Cypress Cove-based Rocket Lake processors compared to Comet Lake.
+Notably the L1 data cache latency has been reduced from five cycles that is on Sunny Cove to just three cycles on Cypress Cove by change from 8 way associativity on Sunny Cove to 12 way associativity On Cypress Cove.
+Intel claims an increase of 19% in IPC in Cypress Cove–based Rocket Lake processors compared to Comet Lake.

 Cypress Cove is implemented on 11th Gen Intel Core desktop processors (codenamed Rocket Lake).
 Rocket Lake and its underlying microarchitecture were first described in November 2020, and was later released on March 30, 2021.

 SGX is removed from Rocket Lake.

 Products

 Sunny Cove powers the 10th generation of Intel Core mobile processors (codenamed Ice Lake) and the third generation of Xeon Scalable server processors (codenamed Ice Lake-SP).
 Cypress Cove is implemented on 11th-generation Intel Core desktop processors (codenamed Rocket Lake).